bsmith89/snakemake-boise/README.md

 Running `snakemake clean` will now remove all of the cruft.

 ## Diagramming the DAG [5 minutes]

+(If you'd prefer not to bake this Snakefile from scratch, you can get one we've been hiding in the oven the whole time:
+`cp .extra/Snakefile.1 Snakefile`)

 Right now, our snakefile looks like this: